 The Legendary HERO 25K Sensor

 “In professional play, you can’t blame your tools.
 The G Pro Wireless became the standard because its sensor is utterly predictable.
 You know that every movement, no matter how small or fast, will be tracked perfectly.
-That trust is priceless,” notes Alex ‘Apex’ Carter, a former professional Valorant player and our lead hardware analyst at Cyexx.com.
+That trust is priceless,” notes Alex ‘Apex’ Carter, a former professional Valorant player and lead hardware analyst at Cyexx.com.

 Lightspeed Wireless: Cutting the Cord Without Compromise